Multi-Source Position and Direction-of-Arrival Estimation Based on Euclidean Distance Matrices: Experimental Evaluation

 \subsection{Implementation of EDM-Based Source Localization}

 As explained in Sections \ref{sec: EDM-Based Position Estimation} and \ref{sec: EDM DOA Estimation}, the proposed EDM-based localization methods require candidate TDOA estimates, which are obtained from the GCC-PHAT function.
-In practice, the time-domain microphone signals are first transformed to the short-time Fourier transform (STFT) domain, with a frame length of $K=512$ samples (corresponding to 32 ms), $50\%$ overlap between frames, and using a square-root-Hann analysis window.
+In practice, the time-domain microphone signals are first transformed to the short-time Fourier transform (STFT) domain, with a frame length of $K=512$ samples (i.e., 32 ms), $50\%$ overlap between frames, and using a square-root-Hann analysis window.
 Similarly to \eqref{eq: psi}, the instantaneous normalized phase spectrum between the $i$-th and $j$-th microphones is computed as

-where $Y_{i}[k,l]$ denotes the STFT coefficient of the $i$-th microphone signal at frequency bin $k \in \{0, \dots, K-1\}$ and time frame $l \in \{1, \dots, L\}$, where $L$ denotes the number of frames.
-Similarly to \eqref{eq: IFT of GCC-PHAT}, the discrete-time GCC-PHAT function between the {} $m$-th microphone and the reference microphone is computed as
+where $Y_{i}[k,l]$ denotes the STFT coefficient of the $i$-th microphone signal at frequency bin $k \in \{0, \dots, K-1\}$ and time frame $l \in \{1, \dots, L\}$, where $L$ denotes the number of frames \reb{(i.e., $L=313$ frames for a 5 second signal)}.
+Similarly to \eqref{eq: IFT of GCC-PHAT}, the discrete-time GCC-PHAT function between the {} $m$-th and the reference microphone is computed as

 where $n$ denotes the discrete-time index, with $\tau = n/f_s$.
 To achieve a more precise TDOA estimate, the discrete-time GCC-PHAT function $ \xi_{m}[n,l] $ is interpolated by a factor $ R = 20 $ using resampling.
-Only plausible time-lags $ n_m $ between the [0]{} $ m $-th microphone and the reference microphone are considered, determined by the inter-microphone distance $D_{m1}$, i.e., $ | n_m | < R f_s D_{m1} / \nu $.
+Only plausible time-lags $ n_m $ between the [0]{} $ m $-th and the reference microphone are considered, determined by the inter-microphone distance $D_{m1}$, i.e., $ | n_m | < R f_s D_{m1} / \nu $.
 To emphasize strong peaks, the function is weighted as $\tilde{\xi}_{m}[n_m,l] = \exp{(\gamma \xi_{m}[n_m,l])}$, with $\gamma = 30$ for position estimation (experiment 1) and $\gamma = 50$ for DOA estimation (experiment 2).
 Since the sources are assumed to be static, the GCC-PHAT function is averaged over all frames, i.e.,

 The $C$ discrete candidate TDOA estimates $\hat{n}_m^{}(1), \dots, \hat{n}_m^{}(C)$ between the $m$-th microphone and the reference microphone are determined from \eqref{eq: Batch GCC-PHAT} by using a peak-finding algorithm, which picks the $C$ highest local maxima.
 Each estimated TDOA is then fine-tuned using quadratic interpolation \cite{oppenheim2009discrete}.
 The continuous candidate TDOA estimates are then computed as $\hat{\tau}_{m}(c_m(q)) = \hat{n}_{m}(c_m(q))/(R f_s)$.